2023131031-yonsei-github/memory-transformer/README.md

 Note that you need to edit model.py accordingly for backward() function in torch - See memory_transformer/llama/model.py.

 ## Installation
+To install, move setup.py and requirements.txt outside of the directory:

+    ../
+        - setup.py
+        - requirements.txt
+        memory-transformer/
+            ...

-To install, run the command below.
+and run the command below.

     pip install -e .
 It will automatically install memory_transformer package and every requirements except fairscale.